dreamcatcher-tech/network/Inbox/2024-10-30 1622 how can io and addressing be separated.md

 Wrap in the self taget, wrap others in the remote target address.

 Should the mergeReply actually just include the filesystem snapshot that came back with the reply ?
 Rather than passing back the whole git filestructure, just pass back the filesystem snapshot.

+Best to write functionalities on the inside, inside of napps, and build up the functions that way, since what the napps can do is all that matters.

+Then start exercising the interfaces, like an FS interface check, which can be applied to either the gitkv part or the in ram part.